vancluever/terraform-provider-acme/website/docs/r/registration.html.markdown

 name is stable and more than likely will not change until a later major version of the provider, if at all.

+-> Keep in mind that when using this resource along with [`acme_certificate`][resource-acme-certificate] within the same configuration, a change in the provider-level `server_url` (example: from the Let's Encrypt staging to production environment) within the same Terraform state will result in a resource failure, as Terraform will attempt to look for the account in the wrong CA. Consider different workspaces per environment, and/or using [multiple provider instances][multiple-provider-instances].

+[resource-acme-certificate]: /docs/providers/acme/r/certificate.html
+[multiple-provider-instances]: /docs/configuration/providers.html#multiple-provider-instances

 ## Example

 The following creates an account off of a private key generated with the